usnistgov/youbot/README.md

 # Package Contents

 - **youbot_description**
 This package contains all of the URDF and XACRO files that describe the build and kinematics of the robot.
-Some minor changes have been made from the original debian source.
+Some minor changes have been made from the original debian release.

 - **youbot_moveit**
 This package was created using the MoveIt!
 Setup Assistant.
-Most launch files and config files were created using this tool.
-The contents of this package are described in the following sections.

 - **youbot_msgs**
 This package contains custom message definitions used by the youbot applications.

 - **youbot_apps**
-This package contains scripts and launch files to run the robot.
-This package also contains a core python package for controlling multiple youbots using modules inthe *robot_proxy* package.
+This package contains scripts and launch files to run the robot under gazebo or with the hardware.
+This package also contains a core python package for controlling multiple youbots using modules in the *robot_proxy* package.

 - **twoarm_cage**
-This package contains all scripts, launch files, and configuration required to run a two arm collaborative demonstration platform in the NIST security lab.
-Robots under this configuraiton are controlled using independent PC's with a remote rosmaster.
-Three computers are typically required under this configuration although with minor modifications, and single computer with a two-arm driver configuration could be used.
+This package contains all scripts, launch files, and configuration required to run a two arm collaborative experimental platform in the NIST security lab.
+Robots under this configuraiton are controlled using independent PC's with a remote ROS master.
+Three computers are typically required under this configuration; although, with minor modifications, a single computer with a two-arm driver could be used.

 # Installation
 - Install Ubuntu 12.04 [http://releases.ubuntu.com/12.04/](http://releases.ubuntu.com/12.04/)